ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Pattern_Matching.md

 a subject expression of `match User("Alice"):` creates a `User("Alice")` instance as an expression to match.
 But `case User("Bob"):` does not create a new user; it just means "match a User with some attribute equal to Bob."
 This distinction is important.
-In summary: class patterns let you destructure objects, not create them.
+Class patterns let you destructure objects, not create them.

 **Customizing class matching:** If you are designing your own classes to be matched frequently, you might consider adding a `__match_args__` for convenience, or even defining a special `__match_repr__` (in Python 3.11+, some classes can control matching via `__match_args__` and
 `__match_self__`, but that's beyond the scope of this chapter).